This is a guest post written by Samer.

 So tie a rag around that fresh wound, know it’s going to give you hell, and let’s get the fuck out of this miserable place.
 We’re charging ahead, limp and all.
-Feel the pain like a bodybuilder feels the burn of that last rep. Feel it!
+Feel the pain like a sprinter feels the burn of that last lap.
+Feel it!
 Accept its presence.
 Yes, it exists.
 Yes, it’s intense.
-But it exists to be conquered, and you’re the only guy that can do it.
+But it exists to be conquered, and you’re the only person that can do it.
 Don’t back down, don’t back off.
 You’re built to overcome this.
 Yeah, it’s damn tough, but so what?
 It’s the difficult things that develop us.

-Take responsibility for your own thoughts and feelings, pull up your Big Boy Pants, and never forget this is for the best.
+Take responsibility for your own thoughts and feelings, pull up your britches, and never forget this is for the best.
 I promise.
-Your mission is to prosper without her; to be independent.
-The way you handle this emotional scar will determine if it’s a bad-ass battle wound or a permanent emotional deformity.
+Your mission is to prosper without him or her; to be independent.
+The way you handle this emotional scar will determine if it’s becomes a great personal story of overcoming adversity or a permanent emotional deformity.

 Antoine de Saint-Exúpery said in Wind, Sand, and Stars: “What saves a man is to take a step.
 Then another step.
 It is always the same step, but you have to take it.”
 So let’s take the next few steps together:

-- Accept It.
+1. Accept It.
 It’s over, man.
-She’s gone.
+They’re gone.
 This is the hardest part for me.
-Even if she comes back, do you really want a girl who rejected you?
-You should never accept a girl who doubts your potential as a boyfriend.
-If Eva Longoria doesn’t see my potential, she doesn’t deserve me.
-If she dumped you for shit you need to clean out of your life, then you need to fix them independent of anybody else.
+Even if she comes back, do I really want a girl who rejected me?
+You should never accept someone who doesn’t want to be your partner.
+If Eva Longoria doesn’t see my potential, she’s not right for me.
+It’s that simple.
+If they dumped you for shit you need to clean out of your life, then you need to fix it not for them, but for yourself.

 Every time I catch myself thinking about her, I repeat out loud: “Neediness leaving the body.”
-Don’t wallow over your loss.
-Be thankful for the good times you shared, and use it as motivation to find the next girl!
-Your worth has nothing to do with her approval of you.
-If you think about it, we don’t really miss HER, we miss the IDEA of her.
-We miss a lost-wax casting of her; we don’t miss her as much as her effect on us.
+Don’t wallow in your loss.
+Be thankful for the good times you shared, and use it as motivation to find the next one!
+Your worth has nothing to do with their approval of you.
+If you think about it, we don’t really miss them, we miss the idea of them.
+We miss a lost wax casting of them; we don’t miss them as much as we miss their effect on us.
 We miss being with someone who is attractive, smart, funny, and likes us.
 But guess what?
-That’s not her anymore.
-The irony is, if we ever end up with her again, it can only be because we prospered without her.
+That’s not them anymore.
+The irony is, if we ever end up with them again, it can only be because we prospered without them.

-- Do Not Blame Yourself.
-It’s so tempting to jump down the rabbit hole and obsess over “what if I did X or didn’t do Y?
+2. Do Not Blame Yourself.
+It’s so tempting to jump down the rabbit hole and obsess over “What if I did X or didn’t do Y?
 Would things be different?”
 Frankly, it doesn’t matter.
 It’s part of the past, and the past is dead.
 We are who we choose to be today, and that is the only thing we can control.

 Guilt over the past and worry over the future are both useless emotions that retard our ability to live today in relaxed confidence.
 I yell out loud “Stop!
 Stop!
 Stop!” every time I begin to entertain thoughts of self-pity.
 Don’t let anything interfere with your ability to enjoy today.

-Success here is defined by the degree to which you show she doesn’t affect your emotional state.
-Don’t interact with her until you can be relaxed and confident about it.
+Success here is defined by the degree they don’t affect your emotional state.
+Don’t interact with them until you can be relaxed and confident about it.

-- Do Not Chase Her.
-Not only does this drive her away, but it reveals a need to change her.
+4. Do Not Chase.
+Not only does this drive them away, but it reveals a neediness and desperation.
 That’s not what relationships are about.
 Psychologist Wayne Dyer sums it up perfectly in Your Erroneous Zones:

-“A relationship based on love… is one in which each partner allows the other to be what he chooses, with no expectations and no demands.
-It is a simple association of two people who love each other so much that each would never expect the other to be something that he wouldn’t choose for himself.
+“A relationship based on love… is one in which each partner allows the other to be what he or she chooses, with no expectations and no demands.
+It is a simple association of two people who love each other so much that each would never expect the other to be something that he or she wouldn’t choose for himself.
 It is a union of independence, rather than dependence.”

 She is who she is, and you shouldn’t try to change her.
 Respect her choice, and don’t be deluded into acting like she’s the only girl for you.
 She may have had chemistry with you for that period of time, but she’s not the last cup of water in the Sahara; you don’t need her.
 You may feel like you do, but you don’t.
 You need food.
 You need air and water.
 You need an unconditional faith in yourself.
-You don’t need women.
+You don’t need a particular man or woman.

-Besides, believing she is better than everyone else is an insult to the literally millions of other girls that you would find attractive and intelligent.
+Besides, believing that he or she is better than everyone else is an insult to the literally millions of other people that you would find attractive and intelligent.
 I remember when my girl walked away, it felt like that entire demographic of girls walked away with her.